PNC Financial Services: Municipal bonds disclosure violations

 In 2015, PNC was one of 22 companies that violated disclosure requirements for municipal bonds by failing to divulge that the issuers had filed late financial reports.
 It was fined $500,000.

 Controversies

 Funding of mountaintop removal mining

 Beginning in 2010, until it changed its policy in February 2015, PNC was the subject of protests by the Earth Quaker Action Team, led by George Lakey, and the Rainforest Action Network due to its funding of companies engaged in mountaintop removal mining in Appalachia.
 The protests included political demonstrations at branches and offices and the annual general meeting, fasting, and boycotts.

 Cancelling MxM News Financial Accounts

-On Mar 2, 2023, Donald Trump Jr, cofounder of news aggregator MxM News, tweeted that PNC had abruptly cancelled all financial services for MxM with only the following explanation and a check for remainder of monies.

-Here’s what happened: Your PNC account has been closed.
-Enclosed you’ll find a cashier’s check representing the balance of your remaining funds.
-Here’s what you’ll need to do: Please destroy all unused checks, withdrawal/deposit tickets and any debit card accessing the account.